Age-of-information minimization via opportunistic sampling by an energy harvesting source: System model

 \section{System model}

-We consider an EH source capable of sensing one out of $N$ different processes at a time, and reporting the observation packet to a sink node over a fading channel; see Figure~\ref{system-model}.
-Time is discretized with the discrete time index $t \in \{0, 1,2,3, \cdots\}$.
-At each time, the source node can decide whether to estimate the quality of the channel from the source to the sink, or not.
+We consider an EH source capable of sensing one out of $N$ different processes at a time, and reporting the observation packet to a sink node over a fading channel; see Fig.~\ref{system-model}.
+We assume that the source node can sense the processes perfectly without any error and loss.
+Time is discretized with the discrete-time index $t \in \{0, 1,2,3, \cdots\}$.
+At each time, the source node can decide whether to estimate the quality of the channel from the source to the sink or not.
 If the source node decides to probe the channel state, it can further decide whether to sample a process and communicate the data packet to the sink or not, depending on the instantaneous channel quality.
-The source has a finite energy buffer of size $B$ units, where $E_{p}$ units of buffer energy is used to probe the channel once and $E_{s}$ units of buffer energy is used in sensing and communication of one packet.
+The source has a finite energy buffer of size $B$ units, where $E_{p}$ unit of buffer energy is used to probe the channel once and $E_{s}$ unit of buffer energy is used in sensing and communication of one packet.
+We assume that the source can simultaneously harvest energy and transmit the data packet using previously stored energy in the buffer; see \cite{wang2015design, das2021effect, ulukus2015energy} for reference to solar panel assisted wireless communication nodes where energy harvesting and packet transmission happen simultaneously.